Deumlich-S0573093/find-your-artist/README.md

 A simple Node.js REST API application that helps you find the artist you are looking for.

-This app has been created as part of the Incedo backend challange.

 ## Prerequisites

 - Install npm